rust-lang/blog.rust-lang.org/posts/inside-rust/2021-02-03-lang-team-feb-update.md

     * continued progress on the implementation, things are going well
     * we will likely add a `capture!` macro to use for migration; it would force the capture of a particular local variable (and not some subpath of it)
 * inline assembly
-    * we would like to consider stabiliing inline assembly for certain architectures (but not all)
+    * we are investigating stabiliing inline assembly for certain architectures (but not all)

 ## Upcoming design meetings